contentauth/c2pa-python/docs/tmn-wip-docs/settings.md

 })
 ```

-Or for editing existing content:
+Or another example for editing existing content:

 ```py
 editor_ctx = Context.from_dict({